 The international scene with regard to countries defending women's rights does not seem to have been affected following the holding of the GEF.
 Gender equality-resistant states remain resistant.
 Hungary, the Vatican, Russia and even Saudi Arabia continue to refrain from acting, and the women's rights within their territory have declined.
 The war in Ukraine and Ethiopia has caused an increase in gender-based violence by limiting women's access to essential services.
 The Taliban's newfound power in Afghanistan has resulted in the decline of women's rights, who are increasingly less present in the country's political and media spaces and whose autonomy and independence are threatened.
 The same phenomenon can be observed with respect to SRHR and the fight against violence against women.
-In the United States, more laws are being passed to limit access to abortion, and the endangerment of this right at the constitutional level raises fears of a real regression.
+In the United States, the revocation of Roe v.
+Wade on 24 June, which guaranteed the constitutionality of abortion, raises fears of a real regression of women's rights.
 After its withdrawal from the Istanbul Convention on March 20th 2021, Turkey regularly threatens several feminist associations with dissolution.